How JWT Works in API Authentication

 When modifying endpoints, it’s important to maintain backward compatibility.
 This means ensuring that changes don’t break existing clients.

-) is a common practice to handle significant changes.
+Versioning: Introducing versions (like /v2/products) is a common practice to handle significant changes.

 In the case of GraphQL, adding new fields (v2 fields) without removing old ones helps in evolving the API without breaking existing clients.